Faieee/final_project/README.md

 We merged PostgresSQL and our Jupyter Notebooks in order to extrapulate and form the tables we were interested in analyzing.
 Using PostgresSQL, we created a schema and uploaded the census_data.csv, and after exploratory data analysis created census_data_EDA.ipynb and census_data_EDA_rev2.ipynb.
 In another schema, we uploaded adult_c2.data.csv and wanted to look specifically at adult education level and capital gain.
 We are still working on this notebook under data_c2.ipynb.
 We may integrate Flask to display the data.

 We felt most confident using SciKitLearn to run classifications and clustering algorithms.
-We found that using balanced random forest produced the best results.

 ✓ Description of how data was split into training and testing sets